kenja-k-k/AURORA-AI-Svr-CO2-Analytics/README.md

 ## 6. Deployment Instructions for True Integration

 Our service is available on the **SingularityNET Marketplace**.
-You can integrate it into your application in just a few steps:
+You can integrate it into your application in just a few steps.
+- You don’t interact with our infrastructure directly.
+- You just use the SingularityNET CLI or SDK.
+- The daemon + marketplace handle authentication, payments, and routing to our AI service.

 ### 1. Create a SingularityNET Account
 1. Go to the [SingularityNET Marketplace] (https://beta.singularitynet.io/).